 Newborn Cephalohematoma Risk Factors

-Newborn hematoma risk factors include:
+Other newborn cephalohematoma risk factors include:

 - Carrying multiple babies (twins, triplets, or more)

-- Long labor
+- Difficult or prolonged labor

 - Premature birth